 5. Which parts of the process do you help manage?

 What is the difference between a sourcing agent and a purchasing agent?

+Traditionally, a purchasing agent focus on the administration of placing orders, managing to follow-ups, and overseeing shipping.
 Sourcing agents, on the other hand, identify new suppliers on behalf of their clients.
-Some sourcing agents may also manage product development, quality control and logistics.
+Some sourcing agents may also manage product development, quality control, and logistics.